 Under the Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE) income-driven repayment plans, you pay 10% of your discretionary income each month toward your federal undergraduate student loans for 20 years, at which point any remaining balance is forgiven.
 Under REPAYE, if you have graduate school student loan debt, the repayment period is 25 years before your remaining student loan debt is forgiven.

 While Trump’s proposal raises the monthly payment cap from 10% to 12.5% of discretionary income, his proposal forgives the remaining student loan balance much sooner than the current income-driven repayment plans.
-This is a costly change that has some economists questioning his proposal.
+This change would be a huge gift to borrowers who would qualify under Trump’s proposal but would be a very costly change that has some economists questioning his proposal.

 “They [Trump] are way off on the numbers,” said Jason Delisle, a resident fellow at the American Enterprise Institute.
 “If you are going to give loan forgiveness in 15 years, you’re going to forgive a lot more debt than you’re going to make up for in the form of the higher payments they’re proposing.
 I don’t even need to run the numbers.
 It’s so obvious.”

-There are still many questions to be answered about Trump’s proposal, but we can discuss what is known.
+There are still many questions to be answered about Trump’s proposal (and remember it is just a proposal for now), but we can discuss what we know at this point.

 From a taxpayer perspective, his plan appears to be costly.
 There is no way to accelerate loan forgiveness (5-10 years sooner than the current repayment plans) without realizing a reduction in loan interest revenue.
 The government would likely collect less interest from borrowers under Trump’s proposed plan (due to an increase in the number of loans being forgiven).